cpsolver/open-street-map-processing/README.md

 <b>Step 7</b>:  When the processing is done the file named <i>output_city_info_ready_to_split_decimal.txt</i> contains all the city info, the file named <i>output_businesses_filtered_decimal.txt</i> contains the single-location businesses of specific types that interest most people, and the file named <i>output_businesses_filtered_promo_type_decimal.txt</i> contains single-location businesses that are likely to want to advertise alongside the businesses of greater interest.
 The latitude and longitude numbers in these files use standard decimal notation.
 The files with similar names but without the word <i>decimal</i> at the end specify the latitudes and longitudes as positive-only integer numbers, which are useful for faster processing in some situations.

-Clarification:  The file named <i>output_businesses_filtered_decimal.txt</i> includes eating places such as restaurants, bakeries, cafes, delis, and tea shops.
+Clarification:  The file named <i>output_businesses_filtered_decimal.txt</i> includes eating places such as restaurants, bakeries, cafés, delis, and tea shops.
 It also includes independent bookstores that compete against Amazon, and many family-owned hardware stores that compete against Home Depot.
 The file named <i>output_businesses_filtered_promo_type_decimal.txt</i> includes dentists, veterinarians, and other businesses that are of interest to only some people.

 Hint:  Open the SVG (scalable vector graphics) files named <i>map_full_businesses.svg</i> and <i>map_full_cities.svg</i> in an SVG application such as <i>Inkscape</i> to view the locations of businesses and cities as a "heat" map.
 This provides visual verification that the resulting data covers the entire planet.